I love carving pumpkins and enjoy sharing ideas with others.

 Headless Horseman Pumpkin Art Ideas

-The headless horseman is a classic figure from the Tale of Sleepy Hollow.
+The headless horseman is a classic figure from The Legend of Sleepy Hollow.
 Here are some different takes on the theme.

 Skeleton and Skull Designs

-Here are several different designs that are based off of skulls, skeletons, and bones.
+Here are several different designs that are based on skulls, skeletons, and bones.
 Spooky!

 Spider Web Design Ideas